ayushganguli1769/codeutsava/README.md

 Background – The pandemic has thrown up several issues in our lives, especially in the lives of children, it has impacted the mental health and well being of children.
 There is a need for better surveillance tools to access and track the prevalence of mental health issues and untangle congenital and acquired conditions to provide for appropriate remediation and counselling.<br>

 Most people, especially those who have not actually studied and researched about mental health, cannot gauge the broad scope and entirety of it.
 As a result, there is a lot of misinformation and widely believed myths and stigmas about mental health.
-It is essential to bust these myths before we can begin to envision a mentally healthy society.
+It is essential to bust these myths before we can begin to envision a mentally healthy society.<br>

+Efforts to maintain a balanced and healthy relationship with people who have panic or anxiety attacks begin with being thoroughly informed about them.
+Further, there are some tips and advice that people can follow to help a loved one dealing with panic or anxiety attacks.